SITE Centers (NYSE:SITC) Price Target Raised to $15.00 at Mizuho

-SITE Centers (NYSE:SITC) had its price target boosted by Mizuho from $13.00 to $15.00 in a research note published on Friday, The Fly reports.
-They currently have a neutral rating on the stock.
+SITE Centers (NYSE:SITC) had its price target increased by Mizuho from $13.00 to $15.00 in a report issued on Friday morning, The Fly reports.
+The brokerage currently has a neutral rating on the stock.

-SITE Centers (NYSE:SITC) last posted its quarterly earnings results on Wednesday, April 21st.
+SITE Centers (NYSE:SITC) last released its earnings results on Wednesday, April 21st.
 The company reported $0.05 EPS for the quarter, missing the consensus estimate of $0.23 by ($0.18).
-SITE Centers had a net margin of 14.52% and a return on equity of 3.76%.
-The business had revenue of $119.90 million during the quarter, compared to the consensus estimate of $110.13 million.
-During the same quarter in the prior year, the firm posted $0.32 EPS.
-The company’s revenue for the quarter was up 5.1% compared to the same quarter last year.
-Research analysts expect that SITE Centers will post 0.98 earnings per share for the current year.
+SITE Centers had a return on equity of 3.76% and a net margin of 14.52%.
+The business had revenue of $119.90 million for the quarter, compared to analyst estimates of $110.13 million.
+During the same period in the prior year, the business earned $0.32 EPS.
+The company’s revenue for the quarter was up 5.1% on a year-over-year basis.
+Equities analysts expect that SITE Centers will post 0.98 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 6th.
-Shareholders of record on Thursday, March 18th were issued a dividend of $0.11 per share.
-The ex-dividend date of this dividend was Wednesday, March 17th.
-This represents a $0.44 dividend on an annualized basis and a yield of 2.94%.
-This is a boost from SITE Centers’s previous quarterly dividend of $0.05.
-SITE Centers’s dividend payout ratio (DPR) is presently 34.65%.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, April 6th.
+Stockholders of record on Thursday, March 18th were issued a $0.11 dividend.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 2.93%.
+The ex-dividend date was Wednesday, March 17th.
+This is a positive change from SITE Centers’s previous quarterly dividend of $0.05.
+SITE Centers’s dividend payout ratio (DPR) is currently 34.65%.

-Institutional investors have recently made changes to their positions in the company.
-Veriti Management LLC acquired a new position in shares of SITE Centers in the 4th quarter valued at $40,000.
-Van ECK Associates Corp grew its position in SITE Centers by 33.2% in the 4th quarter.
-Van ECK Associates Corp now owns 6,153 shares of the company’s stock valued at $62,000 after buying an additional 1,534 shares during the last quarter.
-Teacher Retirement System of Texas purchased a new position in SITE Centers in the 4th quarter valued at $143,000.
-Profund Advisors LLC grew its position in SITE Centers by 30.6% in the 4th quarter.
-Profund Advisors LLC now owns 14,632 shares of the company’s stock valued at $148,000 after buying an additional 3,429 shares during the last quarter.
-Finally, Truist Financial Corp purchased a new stake in shares of SITE Centers during the 4th quarter worth $155,000.
-81.57% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of SITC.
+Morgan Stanley lifted its holdings in SITE Centers by 28.1% during the third quarter.
+Morgan Stanley now owns 686,004 shares of the company’s stock worth $4,940,000 after acquiring an additional 150,501 shares during the period.
+Cubist Systematic Strategies LLC lifted its holdings in SITE Centers by 581.8% during the third quarter.
+Cubist Systematic Strategies LLC now owns 116,547 shares of the company’s stock worth $839,000 after acquiring an additional 99,453 shares during the period.
+California State Teachers Retirement System lifted its holdings in SITE Centers by 1.7% during the third quarter.
+California State Teachers Retirement System now owns 231,578 shares of the company’s stock worth $1,667,000 after acquiring an additional 3,875 shares during the period.
+Paloma Partners Management Co lifted its holdings in SITE Centers by 93.8% during the third quarter.
+Paloma Partners Management Co now owns 33,295 shares of the company’s stock worth $239,000 after acquiring an additional 16,111 shares during the period.
+Finally, Great West Life Assurance Co.
+Can lifted its holdings in SITE Centers by 80.5% during the third quarter.
+Great West Life Assurance Co.
+Can now owns 318,586 shares of the company’s stock worth $2,292,000 after acquiring an additional 142,111 shares during the period.
+Institutional investors and hedge funds own 81.57% of the company’s stock.

 SITE Centers Company Profile